Learn how to build and strengthen customer relationships through text clubs for businesses; a communication program built around your goals.

 Text clubs work a little differently for each business.
 How it’s structured ultimately depends on your goals: increase sales, build customer loyalty, spread brand awareness, etc. However, the first step for every text club always begins with a text marketing provider (like us 😊).

 Also known as providers, organizations like SimpleTexting text-enable your business so you can send and manage mass texts on behalf of your organization.
-We do this by either text-enabling your existing 10-digit number, providing you with a new toll -free number, or by helping you to provision a short code (like 711711) that’s unique to your business.
+We do this by either text-enabling your existing 10-digit number, providing you with a new local number or toll-free number (and helping you register or verify it, respectively), or helping you provision a short code (like 711711) that’s unique to your business.

-Once your organization is text-enabled, you can start up a text club a few different ways:
+Once your organization is text-enabled, you can start up a text club in a few different ways:

 💡SimpleTexting Tip: In order to see the most success with advertising your text club, combine one or more of these strategies!

 Then comes the fun part.
 Once you begin collecting contacts you can use your text club as a creative space to engage your customers.
 Text out offers, coupons, flash sales, Text to Vote Surveys…the sky’s the limit!

 Because texting is a two-way communication platform, your text club members can also reply back to all of your messages.

 Different organizations decide to start up text clubs for a variety of reasons.
 Some we’ve already touched on:

 How you decide to use your text club is entirely up to you.
 What’s important is that whatever you decide, you stick to.
 For example, if you sign people up for the club with the promise of a monthly coupon, you don’t want to all of a sudden start texting out advice and fun facts.